Submitty/submitty.github.io/_docs/sysadmin/git.md

 3. Does the username exist within the given semester and course for the repository?
 If not, return False.
 4. Is the user in the course either a TA or instructor account?
 If so, return True, else return False.

+Note: If you're using PAM, `authenticate.py` relies on the same method of checking PAM as Submitty (making a call to `http(s)://SUBMITTY_URL/cgi-bin/pam_check.cgi`), which requires that `authenticate.py` writes out a file that then `hwcgi` can read to check against PAM.
+As such, you'll have to add `hwcgi` to the `www-data` group:
+`useradd hwcgi www-data`. `install_system.sh` should handle this step for you.

 #### Generating Repositories

 Instructors can generate their repositories using a provided bin script `generate_repos.py` which will handle creating